vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

     - Update the multisig contract by removing the demoted validator, and adding the new tendermint validator.
     - Verify that rewards are paid out at the end of the epoch.
 1. Any vega key with number of governance tokens more than or equal to `spam.protection.minMultisigUpdates` or a vega key that belongs to a validator can submit a request to the vega network to obtain the signature bundle that would update the ethereum multisig signers to be the ethereum keys of the current consensus (tendermint) validators up to `network.validators.multisig.numberOfSigners`.
 This request can only be submitted once per epoch per vega key.
 Once multisig uses weights it will also include the correct weights. (<a name="0069-VCBS-068" href="#0069-VCBS-068">0069-VCBS-068</a>)
+1. Replace a validator with a new node via promotion/demotion.
+Ensure that rewards are paid out at the end of the epoch if the multisig is updated to match the new validator. (<a name="0069-VCBS-071" href="#0069-VCBS-071">0069-VCBS-071</a>)